SamChou19815/website/packages/blog/blog/2018-08-27-cw-turing-complete.md

----
-title: Critter World is Turing Complete - A Not-So-Rigorous Proof
+# Critter World is Turing Complete - A Not-So-Rigorous Proof
----

 Critter World is Cornell's CS 2112's Final Project.
 It is a simulated hexagon world where critters, controled by programs, can move, eat, mate, bud, attack, etc. The programming language is very